scoliver21/Data-Anonymisation/README.md

 # 📁 Data Anonymisation Project

-**A beginner-friendly data anonymisation project using Python, pandas, and Faker.**
+**A beginner-friendly project for anonymising personal data using Python, pandas, and Faker.**

 This project simulates a real-world data privacy task based on the [Commonwealth Bank Virtual Experience on Forage](https://www.theforage.com/).
+This project was implemented using Python.
 The dataset used is entirely fictional and strictly for educational purposes.

 ---